Last Updated on

 - Blood bags.
 Can be made cheaply from a whole of things like condoms, food bags or the fingers from rubber/latex gloves.
 Just fill them with blood, secure the opening and they can be squeezed or popped at the right moment to release the blood.
 We once created a “gouge out your eyes” moment on the cheap by glueing the finger tips of latex gloves to the actor’s thumb pads, leaving the top part of the edge unglued, and filled them with blood using a tiny pipette.
 The blood splurged out under slight pressure.
 Gouge-eous.

-- Keep a blood in place.
+- Keep blood in place.
 If you need a drop or run of blood to stay in place, add blood to a gelatine-glycerine mix to make it set without losing its fresh look.
-To make, pop gelatine into hot water (or whatever the instructions tell you) and simply add a few drops of glycerine.
+To make, pop gelatine (or agar-agar) into hot water (or whatever the instructions tell you) and simply add a few drops of glycerine.
 This will create a smooth jelly.
 You can create drops or runs of blood, allow it to set, then place when needed.

-Making Blood Appear from Nowhere
+Blood from Nowhere

 There are two chemicals that work together to create a very authentic-looking dark red blood.
 It can be used to turn “water” into “blood” – so handy to create a blood trickle from a weapon, produce a stigmata right in front of your eyes, or anything else that requires blood to suddenly show from nothing.